 If your visa expires more than 1 calendar month before the start date of any new course, you must return to your home country and apply from there.

 Applying outside the UK

-If you are applying from outside the UK, the UKBA website has a list of where and how to apply in your country, and the cost of application.
+If you are applying from outside the UK, the UKVI website has a list of where and how to apply, and the cost of application.
 When you apply you should also be sure to take the relevant documentation.
 If you need help with your visa application, British Council offices and the British High Commission can provide assistance.
 You cannot apply for your visa more than 3 months before the start of your course.

 A useful video that gives an overview of the visa application process can be found at the website www.weareinternational.org.uk.